klappy/translation-helps-mcp/docs/TRANSLATION_HELPS_DISTILLED_WISDOM.md

 - [ ] Follow existing patterns exactly
 - [ ] Update version and CHANGELOG
 - [ ] Document in README if user-facing
+- [ ] Use CSS variables for theming
+- [ ] Test both light and dark themes
+- [ ] Follow separation of concerns
+- [ ] Handle RC links properly

 ## 🎓 Key Lessons